Joseph31416/NUS-SDS-Datathon-Champion/README.md

 ## Dataset Handling Guidelines
 - The dataset is provided by Champions Group.
 The dataset is strictly for the purpose of this competition and should not be used for any other purposes.
-- The dataset must not be shared with anyone outside of the competition, or uploaded to any public repositories / cloud storage.
+- The dataset must not be shared with anyone outside of the competition, or uploaded to any repositories / cloud storage.

 ## Column Header Descriptions